 Proudly presented by South Bank and QPAC, On the Banks is a brand-new live music series on the Cultural Forecourt.
-Across March 2026, the riverside will come alive with a diverse lineup of Australian and international artists spanning alternative, pop, garage, R&B and hip hop.
+Across February and March 2026, the riverside will come alive with a diverse lineup of Australian and international artists spanning alternative, pop, garage, R&B and hip hop.

 More acts will be announced as summer approaches.